19wh1a1263/OPERATING-SYSTEMS-LAB-/SFJ/README.md

- Round Robin
+ #Round Robin

-Aim: Write a C program to implement the various process scheduling mechanisms such as Round Robin Scheduling.
+##AIM: Write a C program to implement the various process scheduling mechanisms such as Round

-Algorithm
+Robin Scheduling.

+###Algorithm
 1: Start the process
 2: Accept the number of processes in the ready Queue and time quantum (or) time slice
 3: For each process in the ready Q, assign the process id and accept the CPU burst time